ssupshub/Mega-Adventure-Game/README.md

 ```

 ### 4. **Run the Game**
-No extra dependencies required! 🚀 You can start your adventure by running:
+No extra dependencies required! 🚀 You can start your adventure by running the game with:

 ```bash
 python main.py